LightAndLight/laurel/notes/modifying-tables.md

 repl> :set { people, pets } (deletePerson tables.people tables.pets 22)
 ```

-Perhaps each defined query has implicit access to `tables`, which represents the state of the
+<a name="implicit-tables">Perhaps each defined query has implicit access to `tables`, which represents the state of the
-database at the time the query was executed:
+database at the time the query was executed</a>:

 ```
 deletePerson (id : people.Id) : { people : Relation people.In, pets : Relation pets.In } =